Lemoncode/redux-testing-typescript/03 Component_Test/README.md

 # Sample 02: Actions

+**TODO: add to all samples npm install json-loader react-addons-test-utils --save -dev **

-In this sample we take as starting point sample: "02 Action_Test" and we will add all unit tests to components (containers and presentationals).
+In this sample we take as starting point sample: "02 Action_Test" and we will add all unit tests to components:
+- Stateless components.
+- Containers.
+- Presentationals.

 We will use _Enzyme_ as component testing library.